-Moving forward Our Standard and Quality and School Improvement Plan (SQUIP) 2023/2024 is one complete document.
-Our Standard and Quality Report for 2022/2023 can be found on our school website: www.greenhills-pri.s-lanark.sch.uk.
+Moving forward Our Standard and Quality and School Improvement Plan (SQUIP) 2024/2025 is one complete document.
+This document, i.e our Standard and Quality Report for 2023/2024 and our Improvement Plan for 2024/2025 can be found on our school website: www.greenhills-pri.s-lanark.sch.uk.

-In 2023/2024 our SQUIP is based on the following areas:
+In 2024/2025 our SQUIP is based on the following areas:

-- 1. Literacy developing fine and gross motor skills, handwriting and spelling pedagogy. - 2.
-Numeracy developing Assessment for Math. math's Recover & training in financial planning to develop pupils' awareness of financial planning for learning, life and work. - 3.
-We are continuing to focus on ensuring our children are in school and learning and supporting families with attendance to close the attainment gap.
+- 1. Improving our School with a focus on Writing - 2.
+Numeracy developing Assessment for Math.
+Math's Recover & training in financial planning to develop pupils' awareness of financial planning for learning, life and work. - 3.
+Outdoor Play and Learning